-Whether you're nesting or not, keeping the clutter in your house under control can be VERY CHALLENGING!
-Especially if you, like me, have a 3 year old, 18-month old, 100lb dog (and sometimes even a lovely husband…) running around making messes faster than you can clean them up!
+Keeping the clutter in your house under control can be VERY CHALLENGING!
+Especially if you, like me, have a dozen children under foot, running around making messes faster than you can clean them up!!
+I'm only slightly exaggerating.

-First off, through trial and error I only pick up two times per day:
+First off, through trial and error I have set 2 times per day where I will tidy up!

-I look at the clock, or set a physical timer on my oven for 5 or 10 minutes.
+I look at the clock or set a physical timer on my oven for 5 or 10 minutes.
+I talk about timers a lot!
+Because they work!
+I take a laundry basket and…

-…make a quick sweep around the house, and toss in it anything that doesn't belong in that room.
+…make a quick sweep around the house!
+Toss in anything that doesn't belong in that room.
 Usually the kitchen and living room are my biggest culprits.

 …until the kids wake up and make a complete mess of things again.